RL Fine-Tuning Heals OOD Forgetting in SFT: Evaluation and Analysis

 The results are demonstrated in Figure~\ref{fig:rl_fig:rl_adv_density}(a-g) (See full results in Appendix~\ref{Appendix:advantage_comparison}).
-Through the comparison of the statistics, we observe that, for the checkpoints within the effective boundaries of RL (1) the centers do not significantly deviate from 0; (2) empirically, the entropy is larger than $2.55$ and KL divergence against the matched normal distribution is smaller than $0.16$, and these two empirical thresholds indicate that the efficacy of RL fine-tuning highly correlates with flat, less spiky and structured advantage signals; (3) moderate skewness and multi-modality are acceptable.
+Through the comparison of the statistics, we observe that, for the checkpoints within the effective boundaries of RL \textbf{(1)} the centers do not significantly deviate from 0; \textbf{(2)} empirically, the effective checkpoints have entropy larger than $2.55$ and KL divergence against the matched normal distribution smaller than $0.16$; these statistics indicate that RL recovery requires advantage signals that are sufficiently balanced, less spiky, and structured; \textbf{(3)} moderate skewness and multi-modality are acceptable.

-Note that our observations of the boundary also echo some empirical observations in recent studies~\citep{liu2025uft, wang2025reinforcement} that we need the base model to be strong enough (\eg{} more than $420$ SFT checkpoints) for RL to be effective; on the other hand, too much SFT (\eg{} over $1200$ checkpoints) will lead the policy entropy to collapse and hurt exploration~\citep{lanchantin2025bridging}. \paragraph{Verifiable Reward Shines in Problems Without Unique Solution} RL recovers the OOD ability lost in SFT by providing better gradient directions through more accurate evaluations, especially for the questions with non-unique solutions.
+Note that our observations of the boundary also echo some empirical observations in recent studies~\citep{liu2025uft, wang2025reinforcement} that we need the base model to be strong enough \citep{foster2025learningreasonfrontierlearnability} for RL to be effective, this is because a base policy with only weak prior knowledge cannot gain positive rewards as a learning signal during reinforcement fine-tuning; on the other hand, too much SFT will lead to policy entropy collapse and hurt exploration and learning capability~\citep{lanchantin2025bridging, kang2024learningdynamicsrevealgeneralization}.

+\paragraph{Verifiable Reward Shines in Problems With Non-Unique Solutions} RL recovers the OOD ability lost in SFT by replacing token-level imitation signals with outcome-level verifiable rewards, especially for questions with non-unique solutions.
 We demonstrate it in Figure~\ref{fig:demo_nonunique_solution} and the example in Appendix~\ref{appendix:task_description}.
 As shown in the "number" and "formula" steps, multiple correct formulas can be derived based on the same set of question numbers.
-However, the token-level cross-entropy loss in SFT will only give "positive reward" to the correct answers that exist in training data.
-For other correct solutions emerged and explored by LLM, it will give "negative rewards", which provides incorrect gradient directions.
+However, the token-level cross-entropy loss in SFT will only give "positive reward" to the correct answers that exist in the training data.
+For other newly explored correct solutions, it will give "negative rewards", which provides incorrect gradient directions and leads to high perplexity on them.
 This is pronounced on reasoning tasks with multiple answers.
 Therefore, as long as RL can stably work within the boundary, it heals the OOD forgetting.